Top-NotchOutdoorSearch

 Our Analysis, Comparisons, and Test Results

-It is strongest on power efficiency and weakest on portability.
+It leads on power efficiency and gives ground on portability.

 Power Efficiency